 The bottom line for returns on savings bonds sounds like the fable about the tortoise and the hare: slow and steady wins the race.
 Backed by the US government, savings bonds are considered safe.
 But a tradeoff for that safety is a relatively low rate of return.

 - New series EE and I bond rates are announced every six months.

 - If you redeem savings bonds within the first five years, you’ll be penalized a certain amount of interest.

 What EE bonds earn

-The current interest rate on Series EE bonds is 0.10 percent, through April 2014.
+The current interest rate on Series EE bonds is 0.10 percent, through April 30, 2018.
 New interest rates are announced twice a year and take effect May 1 and November 1.
 EE bonds issued from May 2005 onward will earn the new rate.
 EE bonds issued from May 1997 through April 2005 continue to earn market-based interest rates set at 90% of the average 5-year Treasury securities yields for the preceding six months.
-Their new interest rate, effective as the bonds enter semiannual interest periods from November 2013 through April 2014, is 1.19%.
+Their interest rates change periodically.
 Earnings vary for Series EE bonds issued from 1980 to 1997, so consult your financial institution or the Bureau of Public Debt for exact figures.
 Many Series E bonds have stopped paying interest.
 You receive the interest earned along with your principal when you cash in the bond.